-Source: Own Authorship.
+Source: Own authorship.

 Figure 2 presents the results of the risk of bias of the studies using the Funnel Plot, showing the calculation of the Effect Size (Magnitude of the difference) using Cohen's Test (d).
 Precision (sample size) was determined indirectly by the inverse of the standard error (1/Standard Error).
-This graph had a symmetrical behavior, not suggesting a significant risk of bias, both among studies with small sample sizes (lower precision) at the base of the graph and in studies with large sample sizes at the top.
+This graph had a symmetrical behavior, not suggesting a significant risk of bias, both among studies with small sample sizes (lower precision) that are shown at the bottom of the graph and in studies with large sample sizes that are shown at the top.

 Figure 2.
-The symmetrical funnel plot does not suggest a risk of bias among the studies with small sample sizes, which are shown at the bottom of the graph.
-High confidence and high recommendation studies are shown above the graph (n=18 studies).
+The symmetrical funnel plot suggests no risk of bias among the studies with small sample sizes that are shown at the bottom of the graph.
+Studies with high confidence and high recommendation are shown above the graph (n=30 studies).

-Source: Own Authorship.
+Source: Own authorship.

-Clinical Evidence - Bariatric Surgery and Nutritional Management
+Main Clinical Results - Nutrology and Bariatric Surgery

-According to the literature findings, it was observed that the recommendations were gathered to assist in the individualized clinical practice in the nutritional management of patients with obesity, including nutritional management in the intragastric balloon, prepostoperative nutritional treatment supplementation in bariatric and metabolic surgeries (adolescents, adults, elderly, pregnant women and hypoglycemia vegetarians), and reactive hyperinsulinemia, and recurrence of obesity, intestinal microbiota, and inflammatory bowel diseases [13].
+According to the literature findings, it was observed that the recommendations were gathered to assist in individualized clinical practice in the nutritional management of patients with obesity, including nutritional management in the intragastric balloon, preand postoperative nutritional treatment, and supplementation in bariatric and metabolic surgeries (adolescents, adults, elderly, pregnant women and vegetarians), reactive hypoglycemia and hyperinsulinemia, and recurrence of obesity, intestinal microbiota, and inflammatory bowel diseases [13].

 The assessment of the nutritional status of candidates for BS before surgery plays an important role in post-surgical management.
 During the last few years, several studies have shown that patients with severe obesity often have micronutrient deficiencies when compared with normal weight controls.
-In 2008, Asheim et al. [14] analyzed the vitamin status of 110 patients affected by severe obesity compared with 58 normal-weight individuals.
+In 2008, Asheim et al. [14] analyzed the vitamin status of 110 patients affected by severe obesity compared with 58 normalweight individuals.
 Patients with obesity had significantly lower concentrations of vitamins A, B6, C, 25-hydroxyvitamin D, and lipid-standardized vitamin E.

-Similarly, Van Rutte et al. [15] demonstrated in 200 patients affected by severe obesity that 38% of them had low serum iron levels, 24% had low serum folate levels, and 11% had low serum vit.
-B12 level and 81% had hypovitaminosis D (55% severe deficiency with level < 30 nmol/L).
-Furthermore, Peterson et al. [16] demonstrated a frank deficiency of vitamin D (< 20 ng/mL) and iron (< 35 ug/dL for women and < 50 ug/dL for men) in 71.4% and 36.2% of 58 candidates for BC.
+Similarly, Van Rutte et al. [15] demonstrated in 200 patients affected by severe obesity that 38% of them had low serum iron, 24% had low serum folate, 11% had low serum vit.
+B12 and 81% had hypovitaminosis D (55% severe deficiency with a level < 30 nmol/L).
+Furthermore, Peterson et al. [16] demonstrated a frank deficiency of vitamin D (< 20 ng/mL) and iron (< 35 ug/dL for women and < 50 ug/dL for men) in 71.4% and 36.2% of 58 BC candidates.
 Micronutrient deficiencies in patients with severe obesity may be attributed to a low-quality, unvaried, hypercaloric, and high-fat diet.
 For example, excess simple sugar, dairy products, or fats may lead to vitamin B1 deficiency [17].

 Furthermore, iron status may be affected by adipose tissue inflammation and increased expression of the systemic iron-regulating protein hepcidin [18].

-Also, increased adipose mass could act as a storage site for highly lipophilic molecules such as vitamin D, and this could explain the difference in 25(OH)D levels between people with and without obesity [19].
-As a corollary to this, the postoperative recommendation for (cobalamin) should B12 be 350-500 micrograms/1000 micrograms monthly, and for folate (folic acid) postoperatively should be 1000 micrograms daily.
+Finally, increased adipose mass could act as a storage site for highly lipophilic molecules such as vitamin D, and this could explain the difference in 25(OH)D levels between people with and without obesity [19].
+As a corollary to this, the postoperative recommendation for (cobalamin) should vitamin B12 be 350-500 micrograms/1000 micrograms monthly, and for folate (folic acid) postoperatively should be 1000 micrograms daily.
 Furthermore, to achieve moderate weight loss and reduction of liver volume and steatosis before bariatric surgery, several dietary protocols have been introduced over time, among which low-calorie diets and ketogenic diets are widely prescribed [20-22].
 In particular, Schiavo et al. [23] demonstrated that a 4-week preoperative ketogenic diet is safe and effective in reducing body weight (-10.3%, p < 0.001, in men; -8.2%, p < 0.001, in women) and left hepatic lobe volume (-19.8%, p < 0.001) in obese patients scheduled for bariatric surgery.